getzlab/canine/pipeline_options.md

 --backend type:Local
 ```

+**Warning:** Do not specify `localization.transfer_bucket` when using a `LocalSlurmBackend`.
+This may result in redundant gsutil file transfers.
+Without a transfer bucket defined,
+a `LocalSlurmBackend` will use file copies and symlinks to stage inputs, even though
+a message about "SFTP" is displayed

 ### Remote backend

 This backend is used to SSH to a SLURM controller or login node and dispatch jobs